Discover the epsilon-delta definition and properties of continuous functions

 The bisection method exploits this: repeatedly halve the interval, keeping the half where the sign change occurs.

-Pointwise continuity allows δ to depend on the point x.
-Uniform continuity requires the same δ to work everywhere.
-Compare these concepts visually.
+Pointwise continuity allows delta to depend on the point x.
+Uniform continuity requires the same delta to work everywhere.
+Compare these concepts visually and see why uniform continuity is automatic on closed bounded intervals.

 The same δ = 0.3030 works for all points in the interval.